aws/neptune-gremlin-client/README.md

 ![Accessing Neptune using AWS Lambda proxy](lambda-proxy-architecture.png)

-The following diagram shows how an application can use a `GremlinClient`, and a `ClusterEndpointsRefreshAgent` that gets cluster topology information directly from the Neptune Management API to access a Neptune database:
+The following diagram shows how an application can use a `GremlinClient`, and a `ClusterEndpointsRefreshAgent` that gets cluster topology information directly from the Neptune Management API, to access a Neptune database:

 ![Accessing Neptune using Neptune Management API](management-api-architecture.png)